-The legal definition of possession of stolen property in Las Vegas, Nevada, is, “A person commits an offense involving stolen property if the person, for his or her own gain or to prevent the owner from again possessing the owner’s property, buys, receives, possesses or withholds property:
+[A] person commits an offense involving stolen property if the person, for his or her own gain or to prevent the owner from again possessing the owner’s property, buys, receives, possesses or withholds property:

-(b) Under such circumstances as should have caused a reasonable person to know that it is stolen property.”
+(b) Under such circumstances as should have caused a reasonable person to know that it is stolen property.

-|Value of stolen property||Punishment in Nevada under NRS 205.275|
+|Value of items||Punishment in Nevada under NRS 205.275|

 |Less than $1,200||Misdemeanor:|

-|$1,200 to less than $5,000||category D felony|
+|$1,200 to less than $5,000||Category D felony|

-|$5,000 to less than $25,000||category C felony|
+|$5,000 to less than $25,000||Category C felony|

-|$25,000 to less than $100,000||category B felony|
+|$25,000 to less than $100,000||Category B felony|

-|$100,000 or more||category B felony|
+|$100,000 or more||Category B felony|

 ¿Habla español?
 Obtener información acerca de la recepción de propiedad robada en Nevada.